The Capitol Showband

 the first showband to appear on RTE Television when they joined

-Sligo based singer, Maisie McDaniel (who would be recruited by
+Sligo based singer, Maisie McDaniel on her half hour show (Maisie would be recruited by

 The

-Nevada in 1965 but never played because of an injury) on he half
+Nevada in 1965 but did play for long because of an injury).

 In 1963, after the band's second trip to the